simonqhughes/mevo_mv/config_store/doc/design/configuration_store_requirements.md

   implementation detail)

 ##### REQ-5.3.03-SKVS-APIL-COKFW: O_CONTINUOUS for executable objects
-CS will manage an executable object as though the mode O_CONTINUOUS flag is set.
+CS will manage an executable KV as though the mode O_CONTINUOUS flag is set.

 ##### REQ-5.3.04-SKVS-APIL-COKFW: O_CONTINUOUS for non-executable objects